esphome/esphome-docs/web-api/index.rst

       "value": "party"
     }

-The detail parameter can be used to include available options in the resonse:
+The detail parameter can be used to include available options in the response:

 - **detail**: Set to ``all`` to include a list of available options.